deliveroo/deliveroo.engineering/_posts/2019-10-02-where-are-they-now.md

 ![Salads](/images/posts/where-are-they-now/food4.png)
 </figure>

 We saw Slackbots to help on-call engineers, how web push notifications could help our riders during the sign up process, and were greatly amused by an IOT solution for monitoring busy toilets.
-When the dust settled, winners announced and laptops packed up, it was time to go to the pub next door.
+When the dust settled, after winners were announced and laptops packed up, it was time to go to the pub next door.

 There’s one big question remaining though...